Our Mission as a Social Enterprise

 We save the fleece that we shear from our own herd for three years until we have a substantial amount to process.
 There are very few British mills set up for alpaca yarn production as it is very different to sheep wool (no lanolin and very silky to process) so it is quite an expensive undertaking (particularly because The Goonies don’t have the best fleece so we lose a lot in sorting!).
 Last time we processed our fleece we turned it into a limited edition yarn batch of natural cream and brown in 50g balls and 100g skeins.
 This time we are looking into making it into finished products such as rugs, or offering the washed raw fleeces to hand spinners and crafters for their own use – if you have any specific requests or ideas let us know!

 As demand far outweighs what we can supply from our own herd, we did a great deal of research (which is still ongoing!) and decided we wanted to support the birthplace of alpacas and the traditional heritage of alpaca breeders.
-We do this by purchasing from a Peruvian based company which has several ethical accreditations including USDA Organic and fairtrade, that verify good animal management practices.
+We do this by purchasing from a Peruvian based company which has several ethical accreditations including USDA Organic and fairtrade, that verify good animal management practices, along with holding the Responsible Alpaca Standard (RAS) certification.
 The company also supports local communities and education.
-We are aware that there are some shearing practices out there that will not be in line with our beliefs about how alpacas should be treated.
-This is made extremely difficult to monitor as there is currently no international alpaca shearing standard that guarantees animal welfare, so we are constantly re-evaluating our suppliers and investigating ways we can advocate for internationally recognised welfare accreditations.

 We are constantly checking the decisions we make as we grow and evolve while we try to balance our financial sustainability as a social enterprise.
 This means providing the best possible care to our alpacas and llamas, doing our best by the awesome people that work for us, and providing free and subsidised activities to the charitable groups we work with, while at the same time maintaining the most ethical practices.
 We are always open to questions and input in this ongoing quest so if you have any queries or suggestions we would love to hear from you.